sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 # SeL4 HDMI

 This repo contains the code for an SeL4 HDMI driver that can display a static or moving image.
 To display moving images, double buffering has been implemented.
 This means that whilst the current frame is being displayed, the next frame is being written to.

-Currently there is a visual glitch that is caused by the screen being redrawn each time the new buffer is displayed.
-This is more noticeable when the entire screen has changed (see example rotating_bars).
+**For moving images, a visible redraw of the screen is seen when switching between frames.
+This is most noticeable when the entire screen has changed (see example rotating_bars).**

 # Building firmware